JemmaD/oss2019/content/faq/tickets.md

 We currently offer two ways to buy tickets to the Open Security Summit.

 ### Eventbrite
 You can order up to 10 tickets through Eventbrite via our [tickets page](https://open-security-summit.org/tickets/).
-Eventbrite charges a booking fee of arounf 5-6% of the ticket price.
+Eventbrite charges a booking fee of around 5-6% of the ticket price.

 ### Invoices
-If you'd like to pay by invoice, peales email info@opensecsummit.org with your full name, billing address and ticket requirements.
+If you'd like to pay by invoice, please email info@opensecsummit.org with your full name, billing address and ticket requirements.

 #### Ticket FAQs